chiefenne/RC_TOOLBOX/README.md

-RC TOOLBOX is a collection of software tools designed for RC enthusiasts.
-The software is meant to run on MicroPython based boards (e.g., Raspberry Pi Pico, Seeed Xiao RP2040).
+RC TOOLBOX is a suite of software tools tailored for RC enthusiasts.
+Designed to run on MicroPython-based boards such as the Raspberry Pi Pico and Seeed Xiao RP2040, it provides a versatile platform for enhancing your RC experience.

 It includes modules to:

-- Test and adjust servos for optimal performance.
+- Test and fine-tune servos.
-- Measure flap deflection with precision.
+- Accurately measure flap deflection with precision tools.
-- Calculate angles between the wing chord and vertical stabilizer for accurate alignment.
+- Calculate angles between the wing chord and vertical stabilizer for precise alignment.
+- Additional features available upon request.

 ## Credits